Loading...

 There are nodes in the cluster that have been underutilized for an extended period of time, and their pods can be placed on other existing nodes.

-For more information, see Cluster Autoscaler and its FAQ.
+For more information, see and its .

 The cluster autoscaler increases the node pool if pods cannot be scheduled due to a lack of resources.
 In addition, adding a node (from the node pool that needs to be increased) should provide a remedy for the situation.
 If there are no node pools that provide enough nodes to schedule a pod, the autoscaler will not enlarge.